 30 more get hospitalised with dengue

-Thirty dengue patients were hospitalised in the last 24 hours till this morning, four of whom were from Dhaka.
+Thirty dengue patients were hospitalised in the last 24 hours till yesterday morning, four of whom were from Dhaka.

 With the new cases, the total number of cases this year rose to 883, according to the Directorate General of Health Services.